raniya02/dtn_crypto_chat/README.md

 	- However, this step is omitted in this scenario since it is merely an implementation detail and unrelated to the actual approach being tested.
 Therefore, this procedure is simplified and remains within `user.py` without involving `communication.py`.
 5. Bob, in turn, verifies Alice's revocation status, which is included with the message (again following the mode specified by `--eval-time-mode`), and decrypts the message.
 He then immediately sends a reply ("Hello, here is Bob!") along with his own revocation status.
 6. Alice also checks Bob's revocation status (according to the same mode) and decrypts his message.
-7. Finally, the time measurements for the entire process are recorded in the file `measurements_key_management.txt`.
+7. Finally, the time measurements for the entire process are recorded in the file `measurements_key_management.txt` in the root directory.

 #### Measuring Time Without Key Management